Strunevskiy/cmd_tool/README.md

 ## Setup database setting

-* To set up database setting it is required to fill listed properties in the db.properties file
+* To set up database setting it is required to fill listed properties in the db.cfg file stored in the config folder.
     * host
     * port
     * user